OGRECave/ogre/Docs/src/tutorials/hlms.md

 # Compared to classical materials {#materials}

-Let me get this straight: You should be using the HLMS.

-However, materials are still useful for:
+Materials are still useful for:

 -   Quick iteration.
 You need to write a shader, just define the material and start coding.
 Why would you deal with the template’s